redox-os/book/src/hardware-support.md

 There are billions of devices with hundreds of models and architectures in the world.
 We try to write drivers for the most used devices to support more people.
 Support depends on the specific hardware, since some drivers are device-specific and others are architecture-specific.

-Have a look at [HARDWARE.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md) to see all tested computers.
+Have a look at the [HARDWARE.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md) document to see all tested computers.

 ## CPU